jsinkers/notes/_notebooks/distrib_sys/06-file-systems.md

   - __file system:__ software component providing access to files

 - __file system:__ provides
-  - convenient programming interface for disk storage
+  - convenient programming interface for persistent/disk storage
+  - name space (hierarchical/flat)
+  - sharing of data between users
     - access control
-  - file-locking (for file sharing)
+    - file-locking
+- access files in early days of networking
+  - FTP, Telnet
+  - lacks transparency: need to know IP address, as well as directory structure
 - __distributed file system:__ emulates non-distributed file system for client programs running on multiple remote computers
+  - transparency: local computing, with a remote file system
 - __file service:__ allow programs to store and access remote files as they do local ones
   - access files from any computer on intranet
   - hosts providing such services can be optimised for multiple disk drives, and can supply